Facts & Stats

 Life and Disability Insurance

-The North Korean labor code provides that laborers, clerks, and members of cooperative farms are entitled to 14 days off per year.
+The North Korean labour code provides that labourers, clerks, and members of cooperative farms are entitled to 14 days off per year.
 Employees also receive 7 - 21 days of supplementary leave depending on their tenure.